-The '4 Rs' sum up New Zealand's approach to emergency management - reduction, readiness, response and recovery.
+The '4 R's' sum up New Zealand's approach to emergency management - reduction, readiness, response and recovery.

-Fire plans are a part of reduction space.
+Fire plans are a part of the reduction space.
 Previous fire plans issued under the old rural fire authorities also included readiness and response.
 We now put that information in our other planning work and operational procedures.

-The next sections outline the work Fire and Emergency does in each of the 4 Rs.
+The following sections outline the work Fire and Emergency does in each of the 4 R's.